-These gloves are fully technology-compatible, but don’t have the funny-looking multi-colored fingertips cheaper versions do.
+These gloves are fully technology-compatible but don’t have the funny-looking multi-colored fingertips other versions do.

 Technology needs to stay charged to be useful.

-This wall charger saves space and keeps everything in one place for quick, convenient access.
+This charger saves space and keeps everything in one place without tangling all the cords in the world.

 For the Fashion-Conscious